-The dose of any local anesthetic administered varies with the anesthetic procedure, the area to be anesthetized, the vascularity of the tissues, the number of neuronal segments to be blocked, the depth of anesthesia and degree of muscle relaxation required, the duration of anesthesia desired individual tolerance and the physical condition of the patient.
-Patients in poor general condition due to aging or other compromising factors such as partial or complete heart conduction block, advanced liver disease or severe renal dysfunction require special attention although regional anesthesia is frequently indicated in these patients.
-To reduce the risk of potentially serious adverse reactions, attempts should be made to optimize the patient's condition before major blocks are performed, and the dosage should be adjusted accordingly.
+anesthetic procedure, the area to be anesthetized, the vascularity of the tissues, the number of neuronal segments to be blocked the depth of anesthesia and degree of muscle relaxation required the duration of anesthesia desired, individual tolerance, and the physical condition of the patient.
+Patients in poor general condi tion due to aging or other compromising factors such as partial or complete heart conduction block, advanced liver disease or severe renal dysfunction require special attention although regional anesthesia is frequently indicated in these patients.
+To reduce the risk of potentially serious adverse reactions, attempts should be made to optimize the patient's condition before major blocks are performed, and the dosage should be adjusted

-short acting local anesthetic solution containing epinephrine) prior to induction of complete block.
+Use an adequate test dose (3 to 5 mL of a short acting local anesthetic solution containing epinephrine) prior to induction of complete block.
 This test dose should be repeated if the patient is moved in such a fashion as to have displaced the epidural catheter.
 Allow adequate time for onset of anesthesia following administration of each test dose.
+Parenteral drug products should be inspected visually fo whenever solution and container permit.
+Solutions which are discolored or which contain particulate matter should not be The doses in the table are those considered to be necessary to produce a successful block and should be regarded as guidelines or use in adults.
+Individual variations in onset and duration occur particulate matter and discoloration prior to administration

-Parenteral drug products should be inspected books should be consulted.
-When prolonged blocks are used, either through continuous infusion or through repeated bolus administration, the risks of reaching a toxic plasma concentration or inducing local neural injury must be considered Experience to date indicates that a cumulative dose of up to 770 mg Naropin administered over 24 hours is well tolerated in adults when used for postoperative pain management: ie. 2016 mg.
-Caution should be exercised when administering Naropin for prolonged periods of time, eg, >70 hours in debilitated patients.
+The figures reflect the expected average dose range needed.
+For other local anesthetic techniques standard current textbooks should be consulted When prolonged blocks are used, either through continuous infusion or through repeated bolus administration, the risks of reaching a toxic plasma concentration or inducing local neural injury must be considered.
+Experience to date indicates tha a cumulative dose of up to 770 mg Naropin administered over 24 hours is well tolerated in adults when used for postoperative when administering Naropin for prolonged periods of time, eg, >70 hours in debilitated patients.